 - Organic Reach: This describes the number of users’ News Feeds your content was displayed in.
 Unlike paid reach, your organic reach will never cost you anything.

-A note: if you’ve been running your business’ Page for a while, you might have noticed that your organic reach has dropped somewhat recently.
-You’re not alone.
+A note: You might have noticed that your organic reach has dropped recently, and you’re not alone.
 For a few years now, third-party companies have been reporting on larger and larger drops in organic reach.
-Read how the new Facebook algorithm is affecting marketers.
+Read how the new Facebook algorithm is affecting marketers & how you can adapt.

 - Page Likes: They describe the number of people who have liked your business Page.
 This is different from post “likes”.